 Generally, the wine from the Salta province has a high sugar content and the alcohol content is at least 14%.

 Diego said he has come across one with 16.9%.

 During our tasting, they served us bite-size foods for each wine.

 One was a local ham served with the fourth wine and I was impressed by this ham more than by the wine.

 It tasted somewhere between Italian cured ham and a Spanish one and it was very good.

 The dish they served with the last wine, RD, was a piece of cheese with some sweet fruits.

-So a little could be drunk with dessert.
+A little could be drunk with dessert.

-It was a very nice experience, feeling Diego’s enthusiasm for wine, but unfortunately we were already full because of our big lunch, which was a shame.
+It was a very nice experience feeling Diego’s enthusiasm for wine, but unfortunately we were already full because of our big lunch, which was a shame.